Introduction to formulas

 - Adding calculated variable in your experiment,

-- Calculating revenue in the simulator,
+- Calculating revenue or gross profit in the simulator,

 - Weighting respondents,